-To develop children with exuberant intellectual curiosity by expanding the horizons of those who love science and mathematics, it is necessary to create an environment in which children can familiarize themselves with and study S&T from the beginnings of elementary and secondary education.
-For this reason, as well as expanding the chance for children to see the faces of talented researchers who visiting schools to talk to children and their parents, the government will improve the opportunities for hands-on and problem-solving learning, such as observations and experiments by supporting the efforts of motivated teachers and volunteers, and the schools' partnership with universities, public research institutions, businesses, science museums and other museums.
-Concerning the grossly insufficient and antiquated laboratory instruments and facilities of elementary, junior high, and high schools, their improvement will be a priority.
+In order to develop children with exuberant intellectual curiosity by expanding the horizons of children who love science and mathematics, it is necessary to have an environment where children can familiarize themselves with and study S&T from the stages of elementary and secondary education.
+For this reason, as well as expanding the chance for children to see the faces of the researchers by talented researchers visiting schools to talk to children and their parents, the government will improve the opportunities for hands-on and problem-solving learning such as observations and experiments by supporting the efforts of motivated teachers and volunteers, and the schools' partnership with universities, public research institutions, businesses, science museums and museums.
+Concerning the grossly insufficient and antiquated laboratory instruments and facilities of elementary, junior high and high schools, their improvement will be aimed at.
 In addition, as well as developing and providing child-friendly digital educational materials and programs, the government will promote the holding of S&T competitions by various entities.

-Moreover, for training and improving the quality of teachers who can effectively teach subjects such as science, mathematics and industrial arts with advanced content, and who can conduct interesting classes, the government will review and improve the educational contents and methods of teacher training courses, especially in universities with a central focus on teacher-training universities.
-Furthermore, as well as promoting the activities of teachers for obtaining advanced certificates, it will consider the application and role of the professional graduate school system in the of training teachers who can exhibit a high degree of professionalism and who demonstrate practical leadership.
-In addition, the government will continuously promote practical activities to schools from kindergartens to high schools attached to teacher-training universities in collaboration with universities, such as providing science and mathematics education that incorporates the results of research in universities concerning educational content and methods.
+Moreover, for training and improving the quality of teachers who can plainly teach subjects such as science, mathematics and industrial arts with advanced content, and conduct interesting classes, the government will review and improve the educational contents and methods of teacher training courses especially in universities with a central focus on teacher-training universities.
+Furthermore, as well as promoting the activities of teachers for obtaining advanced certificates, it will consider the application and role of the professional graduate school system in the training teachers who can exhibit a high degree of professionalism and carried out their practical leadership.
+In addition, it will continuously promote practical activities to schools from kindergartens to high schools attached to teacher-training universities in collaboration with universities, such as providing science and mathematics education that incorporates the results of research in universities concerning the educational contents and methods.